-Throughout the Noughties, and not too long before the global financial crisis of 2008, UK Chancellor of the Exchequer and Labour politician, Gordon Brown, repeatedly claimed an end to the boom-and-bust cycle.
+Throughout the early 2000s, and not too long before the global financial crisis of 2008, UK Chancellor of the Exchequer and PM in waiting, Gordon Brown, repeatedly claimed an end to the boom-and-bust cycle.

->

-> Of course, Brown was proved wrong (and catastrophically so) as financial markets descended into a spectacular downward trend.
+Brown was proven wrong (and catastrophically so) as financial markets descended into a spectacular downward trend.

->

-> The fact is, stock market bubbles and crashes, economic boom and busts, are a feature of the financial markets and the way modern economies operate.
+The fact is, stock market bubbles and crashes, economic boom and busts, are a feature of the financial markets and the way modern economies operate.

 Anyone with any knowledge of history will know of the numerous financial bubbles and crashes that have happened over the years and Brown really should have known better than to make such an outlandish claim.